libp2p/blog/src/_blog/kotlin-libp2p-2023.md

 ## Satisfactions

-The things the I loved to implement were several: Swarm, Datastore, Eventbus, and more.
+The things that I loved to implement were several: Swarm, Datastore, Eventbus, and more.
 But the nicest satisfaction I had was the way how to handle ktor streams.
-I use Ktor as a low-level network library (opening sockets, sending/receiving packets, etc).
+I use Ktor as a low-level network library (opening sockets, sending/receiving packets, etc.).
 Ktor is very generic and there are several ways to do the same thing, using packets(builders), using lambdas, but they all had their limitations/issues.
 In the end I settled with byte-channels and up till now they fulfil all my needs.
-Actually, it is pretty straightforward: using a coroutine that reads N bytes from a byte-channel, do some processing (multiplexing/decrypting/encrypting/etc) and put it on another byte-channel which is shared by the next 'hub',
+Actually, it is pretty straightforward: using a coroutine that reads N bytes from a byte-channel, do some processing (multiplexing/decrypting/encrypting/etc.) and put it on another byte-channel which is shared by the next 'hub' of the processing pipeline.
+And Kotlin knows the concept of structured concurrency, such that a parent coroutine always waits for completion of its child coroutines (in a tree like structure).
+And, when a parent is cancelled, all its children are cancelled as well.

 ## What's Next?

 The next part is probably finishing the Identify protocol implementation (because I already started that) and then I start implementing Quic.
 After Quic I would like to implement Kademlia.
-Note that I currently do this in my spare time, so I have limited time available.
+Note that I currently do this in my spare time, so
+I have limited time available.